 - sudden symptoms of a bacterial infection, such as a fever or swelling

 Certain health issues can make a person’s blood unsafe to give to others.
-A person should contact the donation center if they develop any of the following:
+A person should contact the donation center if they develop

 - an acute fever, cough, or cold within 4 weeks of donating